You are here:

 Operating Properties include those that make up completed highway construction or improvement projects, such as roadways or airports.
 Active sites, such as stockpile locations or quarries, and administrative or maintenance offices.

 Excess property, also referred to as non-operating property, includes those sites which are no longer needed by the department.
-Once a location is classified as excess, the property can be sold.
+ODOT must declare excess property as surplus before it can be sold.

 Surplus property owned by ODOT is generally sold in two ways: Auction sales and direct sales.